c-sanders/AutoconfMacro-BisonSkeleton/README.md

 - if statement 3.2.2.0 (Path 6 : Failure)

 ```
+        # Test if the Bison root directory is NOT actually a directory.

         if not test -d ${BISON_ROOTDIR}
 ```

 - if statement 3.2.2.1 (Path 7 : Failure)

 ```
+        # Test if a Bison Skeleton file was NOT found.

         else
             if test "x${BISON_SKELETON_FILE_FOUND}" == "xNO"
 ```